Gandi/gandi.cli/gandicli.man.rst

 Namespaces:

 *  api                     Display information about API used.
-*  certificate change_dcv  Change the DCV for a running certificate...
+*  certificate change-dcv  Change the DCV for a pending certificate.
 *  certificate create      Create a new certificate.
 *  certificate delete      Revoke the certificate.
 *  certificate export      Write the certificate to <output> or <fqdn>.
 *  certificate info        Display information about a certificate.
 *  certificate list        List certificates.
 *  certificate packages    List certificate packages.
-*  certificate resend_dcv  Resend the DCV mail.
+*  certificate resend-dcv  Resend the DCV mail for a pending certificate.
 *  certificate update      Update a certificate CSR.
 *  config                  Configure default values
 *  datacenters             List available datacenters.